 * * *

-Again, Welcome to Purple Row, and GO ROCKIES!
+Again, Welcome to Purple Row, thanks for reading, and GO ROCKIES!